4IceG/ZTE-MF286D/README.md

 > I added presets for my packages (luci-app-3ginfo-lite/luci-app-sms-tool/luci-app-lite-watchdog).

-> All you need to do is change the apn (for qmi in LuCI) and set up wi-fi.
+> All you need to do is change the apn (for qmi in LuCI) and set up wi-fi/passwords.